stella-cv/stella_vslam/README.md

 ---

 > *NOTE:* This is a community fork of [xdspacelab/openvslam](https://github.com/xdspacelab/openvslam).
-It was created to continue active development of OpenVSLAM.
+It was created to continue active development of OpenVSLAM on Jan 31, 2021.
+The original repository is no longer available.
+Please read the [official statement of termination](https://github.com/xdspacelab/openvslam/wiki/Termination-of-the-release) carefully and understand it before using this.
+If you are interested in a more detailed discussion, see [here](https://github.com/OpenVSLAM-Community/openvslam/issues/37).

 ---